I've been working on Elo model improvements, off and on, for the entire offseason. I'm excited to share some improvements.

 The Elo rating system was created to compare the playing strength of chess players.
 Each player earns a numeric rating, where an average player would earn a rating of 1,500 and very strong players can earn a rating well over 2,500.
 Over a series of one or more games, against one or more opponents, a player's expected winning percentage can be calculated.
 Following the game(s) the difference between the actual and expected winning percentages are used to calculate an updated rating.
 If a player does better than expected, their rating increases.
 If they perform below expectations, their rating decreases.
 If they play as expected, their rating remains the same.

 In applying this system to the NFL, we can't treat an NFL game like a single chess game.
-From the opening moves, every move in a chess game is strongly influenced by the preceding moves.
-And after a few early blunders, a chess player can lose the game having played only a few moves.
+Each move in a chess game directly prevents or enables large sets of future moves, tightly constraining the options available to both the player and their opponent based on the sequence of preceding moves.
+After a few early blunders a chess player can lose the game having played only a few moves.
 Neither of these aspects of chess apply to an NFL game.
-After a scoring drive, an NFL team kicks to their opponent and to some degree the game is reset and a new drive begins — nothing like this happens in a single chess game.
+In the NFL, offenses can choose to run, pass, punt, attempt a field goal, etc., at any point regardless of the game situation or which plays they or their opponent have run.
+And after a scoring drive, an NFL team kicks to their opponent and a new drive begins — to some degree the game is reset.
+Nothing like this happens in a single chess game.

 A better way to apply Elo to the NFL is to consider an NFL game analogous to a series of chess games, perhaps like a multi-game chess match.
 Over a series of chess games there will be some strategy adjustment but the individual games will be largely independent.
 Similarly, an NFL game is comprised of largely independent drives.
 In order to increase the likelihood of winning the game, NFL offenses generally attempt to score on every drive.
 There are exceptions to this, such as drives where the score is already lopsided or where a team attempts to run out the clock rather than score, but for the most part each drive is somewhat independent: the offense is trying to score, and the defense is trying to prevent a score.